rbturnbull/corgi/README.rst

 .. code-block:: bash

-    corgi --file <input seq file>
+    corgi --input <input seq file> --output-csv <output csv file>

-This will create a directory with the predictions in a CSV file and in fasta format.
+This will output all the predictions in a CSV file.

 For more information about the other options, see the help with: